zhangzh-pku/OM1/README.md

 cmake --build . --target install
 ```

-Once you have done this, as stated above, set the correct `CYCLONEDDS_HOME` via `export CYCLONEDDS_HOME="your_path_here/cyclonedds/install"`.
+Then, set the correct `CYCLONEDDS_HOME` via `export CYCLONEDDS_HOME="your_path_here/cyclonedds/install"`.
 You should add this path to your environment e.g. via your `.zshrc`.
 For example, on a Mac this might be: `export CYCLONEDDS_HOME="$HOME/Documents/GitHub/cyclonedds/install"`

 #### Unitree Go2 Air Ethernet Setup